-We’re committed to meeting all regulations and to providing safe, clean drinking water to Peel’s communities.
+We’re committed to meeting all regulations and to provide safe, clean drinking water to Peel’s communities.

-Whether you live or work in the Region of Peel or simply visit, you can be confident that every time you turn on the tap, you are receiving high quality drinking water.
+Whether you live or work in Peel or simply visit, you can be confident that every time you turn on the tap, you are receiving high quality drinking water.
 The quality of Peel’s water meets all provincial regulations set out in the Safe Drinking Water Act, 2002.

 We’re committed to:

-- Supplying safe and clean drinking water to Peel’s homes and businesses.
+- Supplying safe and clean drinking water to communities.

 - Meeting all applicable legislative and regulatory requirements.